Alice-Githui/Blogger/README.md

 - Open the app on your preferred editor to view the source code
 - Run the app by running ./start.sh in your terminal to view the app on your browser

+## Known Bugs
+The application hitches on the delete comments section but then deletes the comments after reloading

 ## License